Making a positive impact on businesses, economy and social environments

 Dr Ernawati Mustafa Kamal – Visiting Research Fellow

-Dr Ernawati Mustafa Kamal is a Senior Lecturer at the Universiti Sains Malaysia and her research areas are innovation in construction organisation, absorptive capacity as well as technology and knowledge transfer.
+Dr Ernawati Mustafa Kamal is a Senior Lecturer at the Universiti Sains Malaysia, Penang, Malaysia and her research areas are innovation in construction organisation, absorptive capacity as well as technology and knowledge transfer.
 She is a partner in our RISE “Being Lean and Seen” project.

-Dr Amin Akhavan Tabassi – Visiting Research Fellow
+Maria Amaya Perez Ezcurdia – Visiting Research Fellow